 }

 It’s really straight forward and in this simple example the duplication isn’t too bad, but you can see how this would get ugly pretty quickly if you’re using a module that needs lots of parameters to be set, or if you have multiple parameters that need similar conditional logic - that would blow out really quickly.
-Even just setting 3 parameters with this logic would require 8 different tasks to cover the possibilities and some pretty nasty logic in the when: statements.
+Even just setting 3 parameters with this logic would require 8 different tasks to cover the possibilities and some pretty nasty logic in the when:

 The Solution

-The answer to this mess turns out to be quite neat.
-We move the conditional logic out of the when: and into the call to the variable, the jinja statement, as variables in ansible are jinja templates.
+and into the call to the variable, the jinja statement, as variables in ansible are jinja templates.
 Here is what that would look like:

 1